 Recognizing the prevalence of inaccurate stereotypes about Indigenous people, the Wabanaki Studies Commission gave significant thought to ensuring that resources and curricula implementing the Wabanaki Studies Law are accurate and culturally appropriate.
-It recommended, among other things, that the Department "develop assessment tools that ensure that what students learn about the Wabanaki people is authentic and culturally appropriate."203 Portions of the records we reviewed, however, demonstrated significant concerns about whether the material was being presented in a culturally appropriate manner.
+It recommended, among other things, that the Department "develop assessment tools that ensure that what students learn about the Wabanaki people is authentic and culturally appropriate."
+Portions of the records we includes stereotypical illustrations of Native reviewed, however, demonstrated significant concerns about whether the material was being peoples, homes, and regalia in a variety of presented in a culturally appropriate manner. educational materials.
+Examples of such depictions are below: